GennadiyShpak/homepage/README.md

 # Homepage
 My very own personal website.
-This is mostly just an attempt to make my homepage unique
+This is mostly just an attempt to make my homepage unique.

+Hocus-pocus!